Terry O'Hanlon: Club and state rowing

 O'Hanlon coxed crews at the Australian Rowing Championships every year from 1975 to 1982 and then in 1986.
 In 1975 he coxed a Mosman pair of John Clark and Michael Crowley to a national title win.
 The following year he was in the stern of a Mosman coxed four which placed second in their national title attempt.
 In a rare occurrence, those 1976 Australian Championships also included a men's open eight event and O'Hanlon coxed an all-Mosman eight which took that title.
 In 1977 and 1978 in Leichhardt Rowing Club colours he coxed Leichhardt senior women's fours at the Australian championships.

-In 1979 O'Hanlon was back in the red & white of Mosman and won a national title on the rudder of a men's youth pair of Rod Purnell and Graham Jones.
+In 1979 O'Hanlon was back in the red and white of Mosman and won a national title on the rudder of a men's youth pair of Rod Purnell and Graham Jones.
 The following year he won a national title in a Mosman men's junior four - a classification of the time for a club four which had not yet won a senior club race.

 His final four appearances at the Australian Rowing Championships were in the stern of Mosman or composite selection coxed fours.
 In 1981 he coxed half of that year's New South Wales men's eight as a Mosman/Balmain composite to victory in the national coxed four championship.
 Then again in 1982, half of the New South Wales King's Cup eight raced as a Balmain/Sydney composite four with O'Hanlon holding the ropes.
 In 1986 Mosman men made up half the state eight and they raced in Mosman colours with O'Hanlon steering to second place in the national coxed fours championship.
 He was again on the rudder in a coxed four title attempt in 1987 in a composite Mosman/Sydney four.